 Note: You can access your super benefits under other circumstances as well, although these circumstances are generally exceptions to the retirement rule (see SuperGuide article Accessing super early: 14 legal ways to withdraw your super benefits for other ways to access your super benefits).

 When can I claim the Age Pension?

 If you are expecting to receive the Age Pension (FULL or PART pension) to help finance your retirement, you probably already realise that your Age Pension age becomes an important consideration when deciding when to retire.
-If you have reached your Age Pension age, and you meet the Age Pension income and assets test, then you will be eligible for a FULL or PART Age Pension (see SuperGuide articles Australian Age Pension: 10 important facts you should know and How do I apply for the Australian Age Pension?).
+If you have reached your Age Pension age, and you meet the Age Pension income and assets test, then you will be eligible for a FULL or PART Age Pension (see SuperGuide articles Australian Age Pension: 10 important facts you should know and Australian Age Pension: Am I eligible and how do I apply?).

 If you were born before July 1952, then your Age Pension age is 65 years (and in the past, women born before a certain date had an Age Pension age younger than 65 years).
 If you were born after December 1956, then your Age Pension age is 67 years.

 If you were born on any date from 1 July 1952 through to 31 December 1956, then your Age Pension age is 65.5, 66 or 66.5 years.
 For more information on your Age Pension age see SuperGuide articles Age Pension age increasing to 67 years and Retirement Age Reckoner: Discover your preservation age and Age Pension age.

 Note: Since 1 July 2017, Age Pension age has increased to 65.5 years, although at the time of writing there are still Australians aged 65 years (who will turn 66 by June 2018) who are eligible to apply for the Age Pension.

 Life expectancy: How long can I expect to live?